levbush/The-Battle-of-the-Square/README.md

-# The Battle of the Square \nTurn-based multiplayer strategy game
+# The Battle of the Square
+Turn-based multiplayer strategy game